abbyssoul/abbyssoul.github.com/_posts/2019-11-25-vfs-for-fun-and-profit.markdown

 # What is an FS?
 A filesystem was initially designed as a means to store computation state.
 Over time actual storage medium changed, and the need to store and read data remained.
-The required the system that application developer interacted with to be abstracted.
-This abstract concept of storage became known as filesystem.
+This required the system that the application developer interacted with to be abstracted.
+This abstract concept of storage became known as the filesystem.
-Thus in a classic sense, a filesystem is an API provided by operating system that allows users of a computer system to store data and later access it.
-With storage medium detail vareing from configuration to configuration.
-This leads to realisation that access to the data is more important than the fact of its storage.
+Thus in a classic sense, a filesystem is an API provided by an operating system that allows users of a computer system to store data and later access it.
+This process must work with storage medium details varying from configuration to configuration.
+This leads to the realisation that access to the data is more important than the fact of its storage.
 If we drop the notion of persistent storage - we allow for data to come from anywhere.
 It can be computed on request.
 For example, reading a value from sensors, data from a remote server or kernel itself.
 For computer - everything is a data.

 _Filesystem is just a way to access named data_.
 So _virtual filesystem_ is a recognition of the fact that is it is not as important where data physically stored.
 But it is essential how to access it.